peterzukerman/peterzukerman.github.io/_posts/2019-07-20-parselmouth-contour.md

 ![](../../output_15_0.png)

-This is in line with Chinese tonal pitch patters, as expected.
+This is in line with Chinese tonal pitch patterns, as expected.
 Let's try to change one of these tones to match a different one.

 ### Parseltongue and Changing Contours
 Let's try to change tone 1 to tone 2.